 The students who get rejected from Moelis with 3.9 GPAs and 730 GMATs usually wrote essays that were competent but not specific.
 They described what Wharton could do for them without showing they understood what Wharton actually is.

-How to Read This Against Your Own Profile
+How Should You Read This Against Your Own Profile?

 If your GPA is 3.8 or above and your test score is 162+ GRE / 720+ GMAT: the test and GPA are not your problem.
 Spend your time on the essays and on building a specific, detailed understanding of why Wharton over HBS, Stanford, or Booth.